mbk6/Revolutionary-Renderer/DEVELOPMENT.md

 * 11/20/19 - Allowed for modifying the field of view with the +/- keys and the scroll wheel, cursor is now hidden when controlling camera with the mouse, added support for importing arbitrary OBJ files, made all camera movements framerate-independent.
 Also added "Edit Mode", where the user can move objects around the scene by right clicking and dragging them around.
 Commented all code written so far.
 * 11/21/19 - When in Edit Mode, the user can now rotate objects with the mouse while holding middle click.
 Also added "Walk Mode", where the camera is affected by gravity and can "walk" and jump around the scene.
 * 11/23/19 - Began physics simulation: created PhysicsBody class extending Model3D for controlling physical behavior of a model.
 Used copies of sphere.obj to simulate a simple planetary orbit system.
+* 11/29/19 - Added GUI panel for adding and removing planets from the orbit system.

 **Upcoming:**